richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 24 January 2000 — Jacques Vallee writes that Bob Bigelow calls him and tells him Jim West, president of tech company SARA, had the idea to engage Congress to stimulate the creation of a new Project Blue Book.
+**(PUBLIC DOMAIN)** - 24 January 2000 — Jacques Vallée writes that Bob Bigelow calls him and tells him Jim West, president of tech company SARA, had the idea to engage Congress to stimulate the creation of a new **Project Blue Book**.
 John Alexander and others at NIDS are seemingly made aware of the effort, as is Kathleen Hollingsworth, an assistant to Congressman Dana Rohrabacher.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 20 February 2000 — Jacques Vallee states millionaire Henry Dakin owns a building that offers low rent to paranormal groups and projects.
+**(PUBLIC DOMAIN)** - 20 February 2000 — Jacques Vallée states millionaire Henry Dakin owns a building that offers low rent to paranormal groups and projects.
 Joe Firmage’s ISSO is there, which houses former NASA official Creon Levitt who works on “free energy” space propulsion concepts.
 Vallee also states “some Russian genius” showed up with stories of a device that could propel itself without visible support.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)